Omobayode6/cloud-engineering/README.md

 ## Editing Files
 * Using Vim
-$vim text.txt - use vim to open text.txt
+$vim text.txt - use vim to open text.txt and it enters the command mode.
-Press i - for insert mode when you are done editing press esc and use :wq to write and quit
+Press i - for insert mode when you are done editing press esc to go back to command mode and use :wq to write out your changes and quit. :w - write out, :q - quit, :q!, force quit without asking to save the changes made to the file.
 * Using nano
+The comman to write out and quit(exit) is bellow the text editor when opened.
 $nano text.txt

+## Networking
+* ifconfig - configure a network interface
+* ip - show/manipulate routing, network devices, interfaces and tunnels
+* ip a - pull up all ip informations

 ## Groups & Users
 -rw-r--r-- 1 root root 1031 Nov 18 09:22 /etc/passwd